Romaine River: Localisation

 The Romaine River basin covers 14500 km2.

-It lies between the basins of the Mingan River to the west and the Ours River to the east.
+It lies between the basins of the Mingan River to the west and the Rivière à l'Ours (Bear river) to the east.

 About 15.5% of the basin is in Labrador north of the provincial boundary.

 In Quebec the basin includes parts of the unorganized territory of Lac-Jérôme and the municipality of Havre-Saint-Pierre.

 The Mine du lac Tio, an iron and titanium mine, is in the river basin.

-It also includes the proposed Buttes du Lac aux Sauterelles biodiversity reserve.
+It also includes the proposed Buttes du Lac aux Sauterelles biodiversity reserve (Katnukamat Biodiversity Reserve).

+Katnukamat Biodiversity Reserve

+Réserve de biodiversité Katnukamat is located in the backcountry of the Côte-Nord, it's part of the unorganized territory of Lac-Jérôme in Minganie MRC.
+The protected area is about 165 km north-northwest of Havre-Saint-Pierre and about 155 km north of the Innu community (Ekuanishit).

 Tributaries

-The significant tributaries of the Romaine River are (in upstream order):